xrazis/haris.razis.com/content/posts/cappadocia.md

 align=center link="/blog/cappadocia/20241024_125806.webp" target="_blank" >}}

 {{< figure src="/blog/cappadocia/PXL_20241024_140818144.webp"
-attr="The public boat transfer system is probably the fastest way to move from one side of the Bosphorus to the other." width=100% align=center link="/blog/cappadocia/PXL_20241024_140818144.webp" target="_blank" >}}
+attr="The public boat transfer system is probably the fastest way to move from one side of the Bosporus to the other." width=100% align=center link="/blog/cappadocia/PXL_20241024_140818144.webp" target="_blank" >}}

 {{< figure src="/blog/cappadocia/PXL_20241024_131052580~2.webp"
-attr="The entrance to the Dolmabahçe was a true work of art." width=100% align=center link="/blog/cappadocia/PXL_20241024_131052580~2.webp" target="_blank" >}}
+attr="The entrance to Dolmabahçe was a true work of art." width=100% align=center link="/blog/cappadocia/PXL_20241024_131052580~2.webp" target="_blank" >}}

-//TODO Write about the motorbike tour on the whole vosporous
+On the morning of the third day at Istanbul, I learned that the night before Christos lost his wallet that contained his driving license, ID, and some money.
+No biggie, except he could not prove his driving ability.
+After some discussing, we decided to ignore this incident since he still had a passport and the motorcycle registration.

+Christos had a little tantrum saying how all the bad situations follow me around.
+And that bad things always happen when I am present.
+And some other nonsense of how I bring bad luck.
+Despite recent events (and pretty much everything including me) suggesting he is correct, I prefer to think of it a bit differently. //TODO

+> Never store important documents in one place, you should always split them up.
+If one is lost, you should still be
+> able to identify yourself.

+We decided to ride up the Bosporus strait and have a chill day outside the city center.

 {{< figure src="/blog/cappadocia/IMG_4402.webp"
-attr="" width=100%
-align=center link="/blog/cappadocia/IMG_4402.webp" target="_blank" >}}
+attr="They stopped us at a roadblock, where they asked for our driving license 🙂." width=100% align=center link="/blog/cappadocia/IMG_4402.webp" target="_blank" >}}

 {{< figure src="/blog/cappadocia/seesaw.gif"
-attr="Let the kids play." width=100%
+attr="Let them kids play." width=100%
 align=center link="/blog/cappadocia/seesaw.gif" target="_blank" >}}

+{{< figure src="/blog/cappadocia/PXL_20241025_143108588.webp"
+attr="Emirgan Grove." width=100%
+align=center link="/blog/cappadocia/PXL_20241025_143108588.webp" target="_blank" >}}

 {{< figure src="/blog/cappadocia/PXL_20241025_152256960.webp"
 attr="People would fish way past the sunset." width=100% align=center link="/blog/cappadocia/PXL_20241025_152256960.webp" target="_blank" >}}

-//TODO Last day and wrapping thoughts, dont forget my illness.
+We spent our last day in Istanbul revisiting Galatás and the many bazaars in the that hope we would find interesting gifts.
+Unfortunately, the big bazaars are a tourist scam.
+The price inequality with the shops outside the bazaars was huge.
+You are supposed to negotiate the prices, but you are never going to come out on top.
+The same way you wouldn't if you fought a UFC pro.
+It's their job.

 {{< figure src="/blog/cappadocia/PXL_20241026_105256059.webp"
 attr="We liked Beyoğlu quite a lot, so we visited a second time." width=100% align=center link="/blog/cappadocia/PXL_20241026_105256059.webp" target="_blank" >}}

+Overall, we like Istanbul a lot.
+The locals also take great care of the stray cats and dogs that roam freely around the city streets.
+We could learn a lot from them.

 ### Istanbul -> Kavala